-Cynthia M. Cready, Associate Professor; Ph.D., Texas A& University.
+Cynthia M. Cready, Associate Professor; Ph.D., Texas A&M University.
 Quantitative methods; long-term care of the aged; inequality; migration; marriage and family.

-Nicole Dash, Associate Professor and Associate Dean of the College of Public Affairs and Community Service; Ph.D., Florida International University.
+Nicole Dash, Associate Professor and Associate Dean for the College of Public Affairs and Community Service; Ph.D., Florida International University.
 Disasters; natural and technological hazards; social vulnerability and inequality.

-Gabe Ignatow, Assistant Professor; Ph.D., Stanford University.
+Gabe Ignatow, Associate Professor; Ph.D., Stanford University.
 Globalization; cultural sociology; theory; new media; history of sociology.

 Erma Jean Lawson, Associate Professor; Ph.D., University of Kentucky.
 Medical sociology.